 After the war, many attempts were made to garner interest in forming the state again.
 These efforts are still ongoing, with the most serious movement so far beginning in 2013.
 This time, the movement is almost entirely based in the northern counties of California, since they feel disenfranchised by the rest of the state.
 The original southern counties of Oregon that were originally part of the proposed state have not expressed interest in joining the movement this time.
 However, 11 counties (as opposed to the original 4) in northern California have sent their declarations of intent to secede to the California state legislature, and to form the state of Jefferson.

 We may see a state of Jefferson yet.
 With 11 counties declaring for Jefferson, supporters only need one more county to declare to get it on the next California ballot.
-Supporters are confident they will get that one more state they need, and currently, have plans to put the secession of the northern counties of California on the ballot during the presidential election of 2016.
+Supporters are confident they will get that one more state they need, and currently, have plans to put the secession of the northern counties of California on the ballot during the next presidential election.
 There may be one more star on our nation’s flag along with our new president.